Divyam2023/Disappearing-Tweet/README.md

 3rd Day-09/09/2020 :- Completed the task to store the tweets to redux store and displaying the list of tweets to UI.

 4th Day-10/10/2020 :- Started developing the logic to remove a certain tweet at a given time.

+**Deployed version using heroku was not working ....so deployed using firebase